 Read more below on collaboration displays and how they could benefit you.
 Or more about our award-winning ViewBoards here.

-Did you know that decades back, computers were the size of whole offices and long distance calls could only be made at specific days and times?
+Did you know that decades back, computers were the size of whole offices and long-distance calls could only be made on specific days and times?

 There are many differences when comparing workplaces and educational institutions today to the way they were back then.
 Whiteboards have been replaced by collaboration displays, letters sent by mail have been replaced by emails, and the list goes on…

 The future really is here.
 This holds true in all walks of life, especially in regards to displays and collaboration.
 With today’s level of technological advancement, those 2 concepts have fused to create collaboration displays.

 Throughout all of these changes though, collaboration among coworkers and classmates is as important today as it was back then.
 Chances are high that you’re in an environment right now that calls for some amount of teamwork once in a while.
 This is where collaboration displays come in.

 - In decades past, this requirement largely meant that employees and classmates had to constantly be in the same environment in order to work in tandem.

 - In those days, a whiteboard was almost always the focal point of any interaction as they were the best means for sharing ideas during the brainstorming and planning phases.